LinogeFly/hide-unwanted-streams-on-twitch/README.md

 # About
 This solution is for hiding unwanted content on [Twitch TV](http://www.twitch.tv/) web site, such as streams, videos etc. Currently, the following platforms are supported:
 - Extension for Google Chrome.
-Available on Google Web Store [here](https://chrome.google.com/webstore/detail/hide-unwanted-streams-on/kpgfplcjhleaadnmjmkjddcmekdhdiia).
+Available on Chrome Web Store [here](https://chrome.google.com/webstore/detail/hide-unwanted-streams-on/kpgfplcjhleaadnmjmkjddcmekdhdiia).
 - Userscript, to be used with userscript managers such as [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/).
 Can be installed from [here](https://openuserjs.org/scripts/LinogeFly/Hide_unwanted_streams_on_Twitch).

 # How to build